Canaan Inc. (Nasdaq: CAN) celebrated its debut in Times Square, raising $90 million in its initial public offering.

 “Because we priced at the lower end, it mainly leaves the money on the table for the investors,” an underwriter familiar with the company told CapitalWatch before Canaan rang the bell at the Nasdaq Global Select Market.

 She added “So we hope post market performance will be good and investors think the evaluation is very high,”

 Before the confetti surrounded the Canaan team, Nangeng Zhang, the chairman and chief executive officer of the company highlighted the journey it has taken to become publicly traded.

 (Nangeng Zhang, the CEO of Canaan delivers a speech before becoming publicy traded on Nasdaq)

-“Our success is the outcome of our journey we have taken together, but it is also the joy of overcoming scientific research," Nangeng Zhang, the co-founder, chairman and chief executive officer of Canaan, said in his speech at the opening bell ceremony as confetti streamed from above.
+“Our success is the outcome of our journey we have taken together, but it’s also the joy of overcoming scientific research and the joy of harvesting custom orders together,” Zhang said in a speech at Nasdaq’s bell ceremony room .

 Underwriters on Canaan’s IPO may purchase an additional 1.5 million ADSs, according to the company's latest filing with the U.S. Securities and Exchange Commission.
 Each ADS represents 15 ordinary shares.

 Citigroup Global Markets Inc., China Renaissance Securities (Hong Kong) Ltd. and CMB International Capital Ltd. are acting as joint bookrunners of this offering.